astronomer/docs/learn/airflow-kafka.md

 ## Step 3: Create a DAG with a producer and a consumer task

-The [Kafka Airflow provider package](https://registry.astronomer.io/providers/apache-airflow-providers-apache-kafka/versions/latest) contains a ProduceToTopicOperator, which you can use to produce messages directly to a Kafka topic, and a ConsumeFromTopicOperator, which you can use to directly consume messages from a topic.
+The [Kafka Apache Airflow® provider package](https://registry.astronomer.io/providers/apache-airflow-providers-apache-kafka/versions/latest) contains a ProduceToTopicOperator, which you can use to produce messages directly to a Kafka topic, and a ConsumeFromTopicOperator, which you can use to directly consume messages from a topic.

 1. Create a new file in your `dags` folder called `produce_consume_treats.py`.